AlexShRz/alette-os/apps/marketing/docs/overview/axios-comparison.md

 2. Alette Signal can be used in browsers and browser-based environments (WebWorkers or Service Workers).

 ## Server interaction
-Alette Signal is using [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) for server interaction, just like Axios.
+Alette Signal uses [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) for server interaction, just like Axios.

 ## Api instance